 PROJECT DEVELOPMENT WORKSHOP: February 5

-In our February 5 class, you’ll each have five minutes to synopsize your project, leaving significant time for feedback.
+In our February 5 class, you’ll each have four minutes to synopsize your project, leaving significant time for feedback.

 In the days leading up to class, we’ll prepare a collaborative slideshow on Google Slides.
 Each student will be allocated five slides: (1) a title slide, where you’ll put your name and (tentative) project title; (2) a slide with a brief project description; (3) a slide explaining your project’s significance, timeliness, relevance, etc.; (4) a slide in which you identify your likely mode of publication or dissemination (i.e., the projected format of your work) and your target audiences/publics; and (5) one wildcard slide, where you can include additional information or media.
 You’re welcome to incorporate images throughout your presentation.